payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

 It now gives us information about both the nodes and to what tenant/app/epg to they belong to on the APIC

+|

 .. image:: ./_static/scenario1-ts-4.png

-..
+|

 Let's take a look at the 'VIP table', the VIP table gives information from the BIG-IP about which pool the VIP belongs to and the pool memebers belonging to the pool.

-It's essentially similiar infomration as the node table but in a different format so that its easier for a user to consume the information regarding the BIG-IP configuration
+It's essentially similiar information as the node table but in a different format so that its easier for a user to consume the information regarding the BIG-IP configuration

+|

 .. image:: ./_static/scenario1-ts-5.png

-..
+|